data-forge/data-forge-ts/README.md

 Implemented in TypeScript, used in JavaScript ES5+ or TypeScript.

+Need to plot charts?
+Check out [my new API that goes hand-in-hand with Data-Forge](http://www.the-data-wrangler.com/introducing-data-forge-plot/).

 Why not do your data wrangling, analysis and visualization entirely in JavaScript?
 To support my effort please buy or help promote my book
 [Data Wrangling with JavaScript](http://bit.ly/2t2cJu2).